 - Evaluating institutional due process afforded to student organizations,

 - Reflection on the sanctions and education we provide for student organizations

 - Examination of issues surrounding the identity of groups and the identity of the conduct administrator

 - Collaboration with advisors, student activities staff, faculty, senior leadership, the media, and national affiliations.

-Kathleen Shupenko is an Associate Director of the Office of Student Conduct at The Pennsylvania State University.
-She is responsible for the management of all organization conduct cases at the University Park campus.
+Kathleen Shupenko: Track Coordinator- is an Associate Director of the Office of Student Conduct at The Pennsylvania State University.
+She served as a faculty member for the inaugural Organizational Conduct Track at the 2018 Gehring Institute.
+At Penn State University she is responsible for the management of all organization conduct cases at the University Park campus.
 There are over 1000 recognized student organizations for which the code applies.
 She has participated in each part of the process including decisions on interim actions, investigations, and assigning outcomes.
 Additionally, she is the liaison for all conduct professionals at the 23 Commonwealth Campuses, including on-boarding, on-going training, and case consultation for individual and organization conduct cases.
 Kathleen earned her master’s degree from The Pennsylvania State University, and bachelor’s degree from Rutgers, The State University of New Jersey.